 How many different words can you make from the letters in this sentence, below?
 Grab a pencil and paper and write a list!
-2 Thank a community hero.
-Think of someone that helps you in some way and write a short letter to thank them.
+O Thank a community hero.
+Think of someone that helps you in some way and write a short letter to Thanks!

-3 Get building!
+Get building!
 You could build a Lego model, a tower of playing cards or something else!

-4 Can you create your own secret code?
+Can you create your own secret code?
 You could use letters, numbers, pictures or something else!
-Can you get someone else to try and crack it?
+Can you get someone else to tru and crack It?

-5 Start a nature dlary.
+Start a nature dlary.
 Look out of the window each day and keep note of what you see.
 Birds, flowers, changes in the weather, what else?